 - Prevent the wound from re-opening by keeping strenuous activity to a minimum.

 - Make sure your hands are clean when you care for the wound.

 - If the wound is on your scalp, it is OK to shampoo and wash.
 Be gentle and avoid a lot of exposure to water.

 - Take proper care of your wound to prevent further scarring.

 - You can take pain medicine, such as acetaminophen, as directed for pain at the wound site.
-Ask your provider about other pain medicines to make sure they will not cause bleeding.
+Ask your provider about other pain medicines (such as aspirin or ibuprofen) to make sure they will not cause bleeding.

 - Follow-up with your provider to make sure the wound is healing properly.

 Call your provider right away if:

 - There is any redness, pain, or yellow pus around the injury.
 This could mean there is an infection.